toshokan/flag-mast/README.md

 ### Automatic Debug Implementation

-The derive macro can also automaticall generate a `Debug` implementation for you in a way that makes sense for your flags.
+The derive macro can also automatically generate a `Debug` implementation for you in a way that makes sense for your flags.
 This behaviour is controlled by an additional attribute.

 ```rust